teresahuangs/teresahuangs/README.md

 - 👩🏻 Hi, I’m Teresa
 - 👀 I’m interested in Software Engineering, Data Science, and Business
-- 💕 I’m currently learning Computer Science (ML/AI track) at Caltech
+- 💕 I’ve graduated Computer Science (ML/AI track) at Caltech and am now at Oxford
 - 📫 How to reach me thhuang@caltech.edu

 <!---